Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Plunger or Armature

-The plunger or armature is a movable component that is housed inside the solenoid coil.
-When the coil is energized, the plunger is pulled towards the center of the coil by the magnetic force.
-When the coil is de-energized, the plunger is pushed back by a spring.
+The plunger, also known as the armature, is a movable component located inside the solenoid coil.
+When the coil is energized, the magnetic force pulls the plunger toward the center of the coil.
+Once the coil is de-energized, the plunger is pushed back to its original position by a spring.

 Valve Body